KHEngineering/RoboRio/faq/motor.md

 ---

 ##Can I still use the Black and Tan Jaguars?
 The system should support either jag with the latest firmware (v107 for black, v101 for grey).
-Using a mix would be great for testing purposes.

 ---